osmosis-labs/osmosis/x/protorev/protorev.md

 }
 ```

-Messsage stateless validation fails if:
+Message stateless validation fails if:

 - The admin is not a valid bech32 address
 - The signature of the user does not match the admin account’s